 If you are a current South Slope customer within our fiber build areas, fiber will be brought to you at no charge.
 If you aren’t a current customer, you may be assessed a fee depending on where you live, which is due at the time we are ready to install service to your home.

-For example, if you live within Tiffin city limits and aren’t a current South Slope customer, you will be charged a $300 fee to help cover a portion of the cost to bring service to your home.
+For example, if you live within Solon city limits and aren’t a current South Slope customer, you will be charged a $300 fee to help cover a portion of the cost to bring service to your home.
 You will be given the option to make a one-time payment approximately two weeks prior to service installation to your home or pay $25 per month spread out over the first 12 months of service.
+(If you live in Solon rural and aren’t a current customer, you will be charged a $1000 fee.)

 Following are additional fees and contract information: